polarcoconut/thesis-skew/README.md

 - Download and set up Heroku
 - Dependencies are in requirements.txt

 - Set up MongoDB, Redis, and RabbitMQ.
-A good way to do this is to create a free Heroku instance and then add the following add-ons:
+A good way to do this is to create a free Heroku instance and then add the following free add-ons: mlab, heroku redis)
-- Set up a MongoDB database (e.g., mlab) .
-- Set up a Redis instance. (e.g., heroku redis)
 - Set up a RabbitMQ instance. (e.g., rabbitmq bigwig)

 - Create a `.env` file in the root directory with the following lines: